-My name is Evan Panagopoulos, and explorabilia is my brainchild.
+My name is Evan Panagopoulos, and I am the brains, legs and one-man-showmanship behind explorabilia.
 I am an urban storyteller, an avid fan of brutalist and mid-century architecture, a knowledgeable WW2 and Victorian era enthusiast, and I like to engage with abandoned spaces and obscure history.
-I have a knack for rediscovering forgotten and unseen spaces hiding in plain sight, and express what I’m passionate about through writing, photography and interviewing people with a fascinating story to share.
+I have a knack for rediscovering forgotten and unseen spaces hiding in plain sight, and express what I’m passionate about through writing, photography and the unique adventures I organize.

 I use obscure architecture and forgotten locations to relate surprising stories that run deep, cut deeper and let you into the nuances of local cultures.
 I am currently busy with the creation of more alternative walks in London, showcasing the less known sights and stories of the capital.
 I am also working towards the development of longer international tours, featuring weird and wonderful locales, dark stories, abandoned sites, and fringe cities, where I weave fascinating, well researched social and historic narratives related through authentically local experiences.

 My work has featured on BBC Radio London, Architectuul, LOSTiN City Guides, and WW2 Wrecks and I am a regular contributor of places at Atlas Obscura.
 I’ve began writing my first book, based on a family memoir of the Greco-Italian War.

 explorabilia’s walks and tours are currently featuring on Airbnb, Atlas Obscura and Join My Trip.

 Show your support

 If you like my work and feel like showing your appreciation, there are several ways to do so.
 You could :